d2l-ai/d2l-en/chapter_natural-language-processing/glove.md

 ## The GloVe Model

-To address this, GloVe, a word embedding model that came after word2vec, adopts square loss and makes three changes to the skip-gram model based on this loss[1].
+To address this, GloVe :cite:`Pennington.Socher.Manning.2014`, a word embedding model that came after word2vec, adopts square loss and makes three changes to the skip-gram model based on this loss.

 1. Here, we use the non-probability distribution variables $p'_{ij}=x_{ij}$ and $q'_{ij}=\exp(\mathbf{u}_j^\top \mathbf{v}_i)$ and take their logs.
 Therefore, we get the square loss $\left(\log\,p'_{ij} - \log\,q'_{ij}\right)^2 = \left(\mathbf{u}_j^\top \mathbf{v}_i - \log\,x_{ij}\right)^2$.
 2. We add two scalar model parameters for each word $w_i$: the bias terms $b_i$ (for central target words) and $c_i$( for context words).